 I spent my first six months at the Center in the Toy Department, where our main product was wooden rocking horses.
 The clients in the shop cut the pieces for each horse; the Toy Department then sanded the pieces, assembled them, and painted the finished animal.

-Every morning before the clients arrived, I set up the work tables, putting at each client’s place whatever I wanted him to work with: for one client, perhaps a sander and the neck of a rocking horse; for another, a practice board for driving nails; for a third, a partially assembled horse plus all the tools and materials he’d need to finish the assembly.
+Every morning before the clients arrived, I set up the work tables, putting at each client’s place whatever I wanted them to work with: for one client, perhaps a sander and the neck of a rocking horse; for another, a practice board for hammering nails; for a third, a partially assembled horse plus all the tools and materials the client would need to finish the assembly.
 When the clients entered the work area, I kept an eye out for Dave, because if left alone for even a few seconds, he could create chaos out of order.
 Like a restless toddler, he’d push things here and there, leaving nothing in its original spot.
 The notion of an orderly arrangement—the idea that things might belong in one place but not in another—was alien to him.

 “Not yet, Dave.
 Not till about twelve o’clock.”

 Whenever Dave did this job, I’d hover over him anxiously the whole time.
 The Center depended upon the income we received from our products and services, and this could be maintained only by keeping the quality of our work high.
 As a result, supervisors spent much of their time monitoring the clients’ work, inspecting products, and touching them up.
 I was especially watchful of Dave: any tool he grabbed, I’d put a hand on also, hoping I could keep him from damaging the horse.